arj-mat/lua-dictionary/README.md

 myFruits[2] = {name = "strawberry", color = "red"};
 myFruits[3] = {name = "apple", color = "red"};

+print( myFruits:getFruitNames():concat(", ") );
 print( myFruits:filterAllRed():getFruitNames():concat(", ") );
 ```
-Output result from this example will be: `strawberry, apple`.
+Printed lines from this example will be: `banana, strawberry, apple` and `strawberry, apple`.

 Dictionarys can be extened to another custom class as using Lua Defs define method.
 However, it cannot be extended multiple times.

-For example, this means that you can create a class `DictionaryOfFruits` extending from Dictionary, but you can't create another class named `DictionaryOfTastefulFruits` extending from DictionaryOfFruits.
-In this case, "DictionaryOfTastefulFruits" must be extended from Dictionary.
+For example, this means that you can create a class `DictionaryOfFruits` extending from Dictionary, but you can't create another class named `DictionaryOfRedFruits` extending from DictionaryOfFruits.
+In this case, "DictionaryOfRedFruits" must be extended from Dictionary.